basho/rfc/open/bigset-aae/bigset-aae.md

 We *really* want AAE *on* for Bigsets, and when sets get *big* (e.g. 100 million keys) the cost of many repairs or full rebuilds of all the keys could become a real bottleneck.
+Additionally, Bigsets *already* decomposes all the keys on disk.
+If we stored every set element as a key in a riak_kv hashtree as well, we'd have two sets of the same data on disk!
+Uh-oh!

 So, the goal is implement a simpler model around detecting divergence, using the set clock/dot information we have, while sending only what's needed over the